kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 In addition, MySQL will compare the data in `each row of the table` with the value in the query.
 Let's say you're working with a table that has 10 records.
-Then MySQL will read all 10 records, compare each of them's age column with the value 29, and select only matching data:
+Then MySQL will read all 10 records, compare each of their `age` column with the value 29, and select only the matching data:

 <div class="post-image">
     <img src="{{ site.url }}/assets/images/posts/what-are-indexes-and-how-do-they-work/image2.webp" alt="Finding data in MySQL">